I Used Anger to Get Respect — Until It Started Costing Me Love

 Change didn’t come from suppressing my anger.

-It came from making friends with it.
+It came from understanding.

 I began to recognise anger as a protector of: